7 Scaling Across Hardware

 The pipeline bubble

 The downside of PP is the pipeline bubble.
-When processing a single request, only one stage is active at a time – the other stages sit idle, waiting for their turn.
+When processing a single request, only one stage is active at a time.
+The other stages sit idle, waiting for their turn.
 With P pipeline stages, the bubble fraction is roughly \((\text{P}-1)/\text{P}\).
 With 4 stages, 75% of the hardware is idle at any given moment.

 Micro-batching is the standard solution.
 Instead of sending the entire batch through the pipeline, break it into smaller micro-batches.
 While Stage 1 processes micro-batch 2, Stage 0 can start processing micro-batch 3.
 With enough micro-batches in flight, all stages stay busy and the bubble shrinks.